mahireddy1318/face_mask_detection/README.md

-# About
 > In this project, I'm going to build a model to detect whether a person is wearing mask in real-time.
-  I will do this using the concepts of computer vision using the OpenCV library, CNN and Keras.
+>I will do this using the concepts of computer vision using the OpenCV library, CNN and Keras.
+> For this i'm using covid mask detection dataset from kaggle.

 ## Development setup